aju22/DocumentGPT/README.md

 Here are some areas for further improvement in DocumentGPT:

-- ~**Token Streaming**: Implement token streaming to handle long conversations more efficiently, allowing for extended interactions without limitations.~
+- ✅ **Token Streaming**: Implement token streaming to handle long conversations more efficiently.
 - **Add Document Citations**: Add interface for showing document citations by including more metadata.
 - **Agents**: Enable several plugins like google search and other features within the chatbot.
-- ~**Improved User Interface**: Enhance the user interface.~
+- ✅ **Improved User Interface**: Enhance the user interface.

 ## Demo